 The Plott hound is typically healthy, with few genetically linked health conditions.
 Like many large and giant breeds, they may be prone to hip dysplasia.
 Reputable breeders have their Plott hounds' hips X-rayed prior to breeding so they don’t breed dogs with poor hips.

 Their medium-length ears can be prone to ear infections, so it’s important to keep them clean and dry.
 Schedule an appointment with your veterinarian if you notice any redness, a foul odor, or excessive wax and debris.

-If your Plott Hound spends a lot of time outdoors hunting or just playing, be sure to use a monthly flea and tick preventive, and inspect your dog for ticks after he’s been in grassy or wooded areas.
+If your Plott hound spends a lot of time outdoors hunting or just playing, be sure to use a monthly flea and tick preventive, and inspect your dog for ticks after it has been in grassy or wooded areas.

 Diet and Nutrition

 The Plott Hound does best on a high-quality commercial dog food or complete and balanced, home-prepared diet.
 Like most hounds, Plott hounds love to eat.
 It’s important to avoid overfeeding them or they will become overweight.
 Obesity is a major contributor to common canine health issues like hip dysplasia and diabetes.